All Things Must Pass

-All Things Must Pass is the third studio album by the English musician George Harrison.
-Released as a triple album on 27 November 1970, it was Harrison's first solo work after the break-up of the Beatles in April that year.
-The album was released on 27 November 1970 in the US and on 30 November 1970 in the UK.
+All Things Must Pass is the third studio album by the English rock musician George Harrison.
+Released as a triple album in November 1970, it was Harrison's first solo work after the break-up of the Beatles in April that year.
 It includes the hit singles "My Sweet Lord" and "What Is Life", as well as songs such as "Isn't It a Pity" and the title track that had been overlooked for inclusion on releases by the Beatles.
-The album reflects the influence of Harrison's musical activities with artists such as Bob Dylan, the Band, Delaney & Bonnie and Friends and Billy Preston during 1968–1970, and his growth as an artist beyond his supporting role to former bandmates John Lennon and Paul McCartney.
+The album reflects the influence of Harrison's musical activities with artists such as Bob Dylan, the Band, Delaney & Bonnie and Friends and Billy Preston during 1968–70, and his growth as an artist beyond his supporting role to former bandmates John Lennon and Paul McCartney.
 All Things Must Pass introduced Harrison's signature slide guitar sound and the spiritual themes present throughout his subsequent solo work.
 The original vinyl release consisted of two LPs of songs and a third disc of informal jams titled Apple Jam.
 Several commentators interpret Barry Feinstein's album cover photo, showing Harrison surrounded by four garden gnomes, as a statement on his independence from the Beatles.

 Production began at London's EMI Studios in May 1970, with extensive overdubbing and mixing continuing through October.
-Among the large cast of backing musicians were Eric Clapton and members of Delaney & Bonnie's Friends band – three of whom formed Derek and the Dominos with Clapton during the recording – as well as Ringo Starr, Gary Wright, Billy Preston, a pre-Yes Alan White, Klaus Voormann, John Barham, Badfinger and Pete Drake.
+Among the large cast of backing musicians were Eric Clapton and members of Delaney & Bonnie's Friends band – three of whom formed Derek and the Dominos with Clapton during the recording – as well as Ringo Starr, Gary Wright, Billy Preston, Klaus Voormann, John Barham, Badfinger and Pete Drake.
 The sessions produced a double album's worth of extra material, most of which remains unissued.